 To Be Tasted With a Teaspoon

 Finally, the long-awaited moment of tasting has come.
 Everyone has their own way of savouring black pearls, but what is truly important to know is that this exceptional dish—without advocating for formal ceremonies—deserves all the attention it deserves.
-Many chefs and illustrious cooks have also looked into the great question of its accompaniment, the most common answer being that caviar is eaten ‘au naturel’ (‘without anything else’ in French) with a spoon.
+Many chefs and illustrious cooks have also looked into the great question of its accompaniment, the most common answer being that caviar should be eaten ‘au naturel’ (‘without anything else’ in French) with a spoon.
 The delicate little grains roll gently under the palate until they burst and release a fresh, salty liquid.
-The strange sensation is due in large part to the product’s richness, and to the appreciation it is due.
+The strange sensation is due in large part to the product’s richness.

 Another way of tasting black gold would be on hot toast or blinis with—why not!—a little creme fraiche spread carefully to gently welcome the caviar and counterbalance its powerful taste.